William John Read: Post World War II

 After the war, Read joined the administration of the Territory of Papua and New Guinea in the position of assistant district officer.
 He was stationed in Kavieng, New Ireland.
 He remained in this position until May 3, 1951, to take up a civilian appointment in Melbourne with the Department of the Navy.
 However, he was unsatisfied with life away from Papua New Guinea and returned in 1952 to take up a position as Native (indigenous) Land Commissioner.
 In this position, he researched local indigenous histories and determined the land rights of individuals or communities based on hereditary or customary rights.
 He retired from this position in 1975 and left for Australia when Papua New Guinea gained independence.
 He retained his commission with the Australian Naval Reserve, was promoted to lieutenant commander in 1950 and eventually retired from naval service in 1963.

 In Australia, he would live in Melbourne with his wife pursuing his interest in photography.
-After over 50 years of marriage, his wife Gwen passed away in 1980 and he moved to Ballarat to be close to his only child Judith.
+After over 50 years of marriage, his wife Gwen died in 1980, and he moved to Ballarat to be close to his only child, Judith.
 After an extended illness, he died of lung disease on 29 June 1992 at Ballarat and was cremated.